 To know the DU eligibility criteria for all the UG programmes, Click Here

-DU admission forms or application process will begin online from the last week of May 2020 and will close by the fourth week of June for both UG and PG programmes.
+DU admission forms or application process will begin online from the first week of April 2020 and will close by the last week of April for both UG and PG programmes.
 According to official data of 2019, as many as 367895 candidates registered for DU admissions, while only 258388 candidates paid the registration fee.
 This means that 1,09,507 candidates did not pay the registration fee or withdrew from DU admission process.
 For initiating the Delhi University admission process, candidates have to register themselves on DU admission portal online.
 Check the steps to fill the DU admission form below.

 Step 1 - Registration: Registration is a one-time process and is the very first mandatory step.
 At this stage, their user name and password will be created which will further be used for all future login purposes.